Ohior/to_the_sun_NASA/README.md

 ## Copyright and Privacy
 Although this project can be forked and use as you see fit.
-This project is meant for NASA and the Space app challenge
+This project is meant for NASA and theg Space app challenge